Another Sirmon? UW preferred walk-on QB Camden Sirmon hopes to make his own name on Montlake

 “Obviously Jacob left … but he wanted to play, and he didn’t think he was going to get the opportunity with the offense they run.
 But he had nothing negative to say about the program.”

-Now, Camden Sirmon will step into a program with three scholarship quarterbacks — graduate transfer Patrick O’Brien, redshirt sophomore/returning starter Dylan Morris and five-star freshman Sam Huard — after Jacob Sirmon and freshman Ethan Garbers (UCLA) both transferred this offseason and graduate student Kevin Thomson opted for the NFL draft.
+Now, Camden Sirmon will step into a program with three scholarship quarterbacks — graduate transfer Patrick O’Brien, redshirt sophomore/returning starter Dylan Morris and five-star freshman Sam Huard — after Jacob Sirmon and freshman Ethan Garbers (UCLA) transferred this offseason and graduate student Kevin Thomson opted for the NFL draft.

 Surrounded by more prized prospects, he’ll work to earn respect — and hopefully, provide a different element to the offense.